How to get pregnant with PCOS (polycystic ovary syndrome)

 Natural fertility begins to decline significantly for women around age 32.
 Women over 30 with untreated PCOS will have greater risks associated with pregnancy, but a healthy pregnancy is still possible.
 Because of the insulin resistance that is often an issue for women with PCOS, one of these increased risks is gestational diabetes, when a woman develops diabetes during pregnancy.
 To prevent and manage this, it is important to follow a healthy diet and exercise regularly.
 Women with PCOS need a glucose screening earlier during pregnancy than at the routine 24-28 weeks.

-Tracking your cycle is also very useful to improve your chances of conceiving as it helps you better understand your cycle and predict if and when you’re ovulating.
+Tracking your cycle is also very useful to improve your chances of conceiving, as it helps you better understand your cycle and predict if and when you’re ovulating.
 There are a number of tools and apps available to help with this.
-Medication to treat PCOS and improve fertility is also available for women with PCOS who are trying to get pregnant.
+Medication to increase your chances of conceiving is available for women with PCOS who are trying to get pregnant.

 Medication given for PCOS